Words Matter

 Description

-Words and phrases that are second-nature to us (slang or colloquial expressions) may be rooted in problematic assumptions,
+Words and phrases that are second-nature to us (slang or colloquial expressions) may be rooted in problematic assumptions, which can hurt those around us.

 Consider Saying